DIRACGrid/DIRAC/docs/source/AdministratorGuide/ServerInstallations/InstallingDiracServer.rst

 .. set highlighting to python console input/output
 .. highlight:: console

+DIRAC server can be installed on linux machines.
+We suggest using EL9+ compatible distributions, like Alma9.

+DIRAC needs MySQL and OpenSearch.
+The installation of these tools is not covered in this guide.

 The procedure described here outlines the installation of the DIRAC components on a host machine, a DIRAC server.
 There are two distinct cases of installations: